snike15243/AllesNL/README.md

     ```bash
     docker compose up --build -d
     ```
  Wait for docker to finish building.
+It is important to build mini-apps after the backend so they can execute registration function.
-6. Open AllesNL/allesnl_mobile in Intellij with android studio plugin or in android studio.
+6. Open `AllesNL/allesnl_mobile` in Intellij with android studio plugin or in android studio.
 7. Start an android phone emulator.
 8. Select the virtual phone as your desired platform and run the applicatoin.
 9. At this point you should be able to see AllesNL mobile application.
 For teh purpose of development we are going to create an user.
 Please click highlighted register word.
 Once, register screen opens fill in the fields with any information and press the register button.

 ![Registration screen](resources/register.png)

-10. Login with the created users eamail and password.
-After loging in you should see custom and template mini-app.
+10. Login with the created users email and password.
+After login in you should see custom and template mini-app.

 ![Home screen](resources/homeScreen.png)